iRobotEducation/root-robot-ble-protocol/README.md

   </tr>
 </table>

-### Device 11 - Light Touch
+### Device 11 - IR Proximity
 Note: This device is not supported on Root robots.

 #### To Robot
 -------------------------------------------------------------------------------

-#### Command 1 - Get Light Touch Values
+#### Command 1 - Get IR Proximity Values

-Request a response packet with Command 1 and matching ID containing values from the light touch sensors.
+Request a response packet with Command 1 and matching ID containing values from the IR proximity sensors.

 <table>
   <tr>